EdmelKun/EdmelKun/README.md

 `TypeScript` `React` `Node.js` `Express` `PostgreSQL` `AWS` `Docker`

-**`● LIVE`  Diagnostics portal and patient app** · *healthcare · US market* Maintained the portal where clinicians upload diagnostic results and patients read them on mobile.
+**`● LIVE`  Diagnostics portal and patient app** · *healthcare · US market* Maintained a portal where clinicians upload diagnostic results and patients read them on mobile.
 The stakes sit on the patient's side of that handoff: someone opens the app to find out something about their own health.
 Maintenance work on a live clinical system is its own discipline — you change things without ever taking them down.